dirkjanbuter/AV-Filter-EDOF/README.md

 # AV-Filter-EDOF

 Enhance video with AV-Viewer in combination with this EDOF filter (Extended Depth of Focus)!
 Get more digital focus when using lenses with a narrow focus area.
-For use in microscope or photography.
+For use in microscopy or photography.

 ## key Features